sechen12/IntermediateCAD/README.md

 I learned that you can constrain dimensions from one sketch to another extrude or sketch.
 This really helped me because then I wouldn't have to change each individual sketch, I only had to change one or two, and the entire object was dimensioned efficiently.

+## Onshape Certification Reflection:

+### Description
+The score I recieved on the Onshape Certification was appropriate for the preperation I'd put into it.
+Although I worked on projects that were assigned to us in preperation for the test, thoroughly understanding how to design the products is crucial to learning how to use Onshape effectively.
+Something that would have helped is assignments to be completed outside of class, with the appropriate tools required.
+During the test, I struggled with staying calm when the answers didn't line up; learning test taking stradegies for Engineering tests specifically would have helped students understand how the test worked, and what-not.